Skip to main content

 Think you know librarians?
 Think again.

 Wartime librarians' everyday activities were fraught with mystery, uncertainty, and even danger.
-Learn more about the far-flung librarian-spy network during WWII in Information Hunters, a history of librarianship that isn't as quiet as some of us might believe.
+Learn more about the far-flung librarian-spy network during WWII in Information Hunters , a history of librarianship that isn't as quiet as some of us might believe.

 Come hear Abdi Iftin

+Maybe you listened to Weekend Edition and heard his interview with Lulu Garcia-Navarro ?
+Maybe you're a fan of This American Life and heard Ira Glass talk about him ?
+Maybe you saw him interviewed on WGBH ?
+Or hey, maybe you read the On the Same Page 2020 book: Call Me American ?
 However you've come across him, now's your chance to hear Abdi Iftin in person for free.
 Come to the middle school on Thursday, March 5th, and learn more about his amazing story.
+(Click on image to enlarge.)

 (Click on image to enlarge.)